 To be considered "informed," the patient must be given sufficient information upon which to base a decision and understand that information.
-In order to assess both your level of disclosure and the sufficiency of the patient's understanding, you may wish to determine whether the patient is able to pass a "quiz" about the proposed treatment.
+In order to assess both your level of disclosure and the sufficiency of the patient's understanding, you may wish to determine whether the patient is able to pass a "quiz" about the proposed treatment by using the "teach-back" method.
 The patient should have the ability to answer three basic questions that relate to the main components of informed consent.
 Ask the patient: